 Tutoring since 2011.

-I have taught math, physics, and some chemistry on a one-on-one basis at Chrysalis high school from 1997 to 2011.
-I have tutored students from 6th grade thru college.
-I have been successful in teaching/tutoring all ages of students in math and science.
-As a United Way volunteer I tutored grade school students who were temporary wards of the state.
+Taught math, physics, and some chemistry on a one-on-one basis at Chrysalis high school from 1997 to 2011.
+Tutored students from 6th grade thru college.
+Successful in teaching/tutoring all ages of students in math and science.
+As a United Way volunteer, tutored grade school students who were temporary wards of the state.

-I always have great rapport with my students; I try to make learning fun, show students practical or even humorous ways to think of or remember mathematical principles, not just rote memorization of formulas.
-I emphasize students understanding the math, not just memorizing or punching buttons on a calculator.
-I show them the flexibility within various math procedures to make problems easier to do, less time consuming, easier to remember, and more accurate.
+Have had great rapport with my students; try to make learning fun, show students practical or even humorous ways to think of or remember mathematical principles, not just rote memorization of formulas.
+Emphasize students understanding the math, not just memorizing or punching buttons on a calculator.
+Show them the flexibility within various math procedures to make problems easier to do, less time consuming, easier to remember, and more accurate.